learn-co-curriculum/dsc-poisson-distribution-lab/README.md

 ## Introduction

-In this lab, we'll put our knowledge of the Poisson Distribution to use to answer solve some sample real-world problems!
+In this lab, you'll put your knowledge of the Poisson Distribution to use to answer solve some sample real-world problems!

 ## Objectives